shandley/hecatomb/snakemake/README.md

 ## Running hecatomb

 You will need a directory with some gzip-compressed `fastq` files in them.
-At the moment, `hecatomb` requires paired end reads (i.e a file whose name ends `_R1.fastq.gz` and a file whose name ends `_R2.fastq.gz`).
+At the moment, `hecatomb` requires paired end reads.
+The only requirement is that your paired end files contain \_R1 for the first mate pair and \_R2 for the second mate pair.
+We will figure out the file names by just looking for `_R1`.

 The [test_data/fastq](../test_data/fastq) directory has some example datasets that you can run through the pipeline to see if it is working.